freefloating-gazebo/freefloating_gazebo_demo/README.md

 freefloating_gazebo_demo
 ========================

-This package contains an example of underwater robot using the freefloating_gazebo plugin.
+This package contains two examples of underwater robot using the freefloating_gazebo plugin.

-The example can be run in three steps:
+The first example uses UWSim for the rendering and Gazebo for the dynamics.
+Waypoints are given and followed by a simple PID controller.

 1. Synchronize UWsim and Gazebo files (to do once)
     This will scan the launchfile to create urdf from xacro files to be used in UWsim